mluessi/intro-to-git-and-github/index.rst

 ..imagine the following scenario:

-- You write some code (or a paper etc.)
+- You write some code (or a analysis script, LatTex code, etc.)
 - You want to share it with others and collaborate on it

 How do you do it?